HewlettPackard/galadriel/doc/galadriel_server.md

   KeyManager "disk" {
     keys_file_path = "./keys.json"
   }
+}
 ```

+Sure, here is the improved "Galadriel Server CLI Reference" section:

 ## Galadriel Server CLI Reference

-The Galadriel server provides a command-line interface (CLI) for running the server, managing federation relationships,
+The Galadriel server provides a command-line interface (CLI) for operating the server, managing federation
-creating join tokens, and managing SPIFFE trust domains.
+relationships, creating join tokens, and managing SPIFFE trust domains.

 To access the CLI, use the `galadriel-server` command: